 In 1870, two Jurisich brothers, Giuseppe, (John, 23), Giuseppe, (Joseph, 21), who were both farmers coming from Austria, brought a young Antonio Popich to New Orleans to start an oyster farming business in the town of Olga, at the mouth of the Mississippi River in Plaquemines Parish.
-They later brought their sons Biaggia, Blaise, Vincent, (Vlaka), and Anthony, (Ante), in the 1880's to grow their oyster harvest business.
-Keeping it all in the family, Augustino Mazzola, great-grandfather to Alfred Sunseri, shipped oysters and other seafoods, fruits and vegetables on his oyster schooner the C. Mazzola, named for his wife Christina.
+They later brought their sons Giuseppe, Biaggia, Blaise, Vincent, (Vlaka), and Anthony, (Ante), in the 1880's to grow their oyster harvest business.
+Giuseppe Jr. or John was married to Conchetta Federico our grandmother Elvira's oldest sister.

 By 1876 the Jurisich brothers, along with Popich, opened an oyster shucking house on Royal Street that was called Popich and Jurisich, or better known as P & J Brand Oyster Company.

-By 1952 it was time for the next generation of Popich's, Jurisich's, and Sunseri's to take over the successful oyster farming, processing, and distribution operation.
+In 1952 it was time for the next generation of Popich's, Jurisich' s, and Sunseri's to take over the successful oyster farming, processing, and distribution operation.
 Sal Sunseri, an accountant John Jurisich, a former Marine and the Popich brothers, Joe, Spider, John, and Bonnie worked their entire life on the oyster farms living on the bayou.

 In 1980 Sal's son Al left college to come help his father at P & J when Sal's office manager Louis Biane had some health issues.
 Mr. Biane never returned to P & J and Al never continued his college career.
 In 1984, with the World's Fair coming to New Orleans, Al's brother Sal Jr. left college to come help with the anticipated increase in business.
 He went back to the University of Southwestern Louisiana in 1985 to complete his degree in Mass Marketing and came back to work full time at P & J in 1986.